- Bad Faith and Extra-Contractual Liability

 - Commercial Litigation

 - Financial Restructuring and Bankruptcy

 - Professional Liability

 - Real Estate

-White and Williams' Coverage College welcomed nearly 400 students on October 26, 2017 at the Pennsylvania Convention Center.
-For 11 years, Coverage College has provided an opportunity for insurance claims professionals to engage in a rigorous study of a diverse insurance coverage curriculum.
+White and Williams' Coverage College welcomed over 400 students on October 24, 2019 at the Pennsylvania Convention Center.
+For 13 years, Coverage College has provided an opportunity for insurance professionals to engage in a rigorous study of a diverse insurance coverage curriculum.

 If you would like to receive additional news alerts, event notifications, or correspondences pertaining to this and other industry-specific topics, please sign up by visiting the Contact Us page.
 Be sure to provide your contact information, including email address, and list the areas of practice or industries for which you would like to receive information.